 The issue was reported by Andres here https://github.com/jpirko/libteam/issues/37 and for RHEL there was already a workaround as of December 2016 https://access.redhat.com/solutions/2362921 but associated to switches running NX-OS, not Cisco ACI.

 This “issue” was actually 2 separate issues, first with the teamd driver not playing nice and forwarding traffic over a port of the LACP bundle before confirmation from the switch that such link was ready, and Cisco ACI having the vPC auto-recovery feature enabled by default and hardcoded as confirmed by Cisco TAC on August 2018.
 On Nexus switches running NX-OS instead of ACI you can disable this feature, which could have aided in the troubleshooting process.

 Above you can find the answer from Cisco TAC; I removed the engineer’s name since she was very patient and helpful during the

 almost-debugging session which took over 8 hours, we found the issue and a workaround ourselves but kudos to her, not her fault (I’m talking to you-all “i hate ACI and SDN” old-wise men).

 The workaround we implemented was the bonding driver for LACP in mode 4, which works just fine in all the scenarios teamd didn’t, that is, shutting down LACP links part of the vPC, shutting an entire leaf or reloading it.

-Hopefully both the teamd and Cisco will fix their corresponding issues in the near future.
+Hopefully both the teamd and Cisco teams will fix their corresponding issues in the near future.